Neuroling/SPINCO_SINEEG/Projects/SINEEG/DiN/README.md

 ## Data folders
 All Digits-in-noise (DiN) EEG data are to be found under ‘EEG_DATA’ folder under the subject’s main folder (which also contains behavioral performance among others)

 * In EEG_DATA the ‘.raw’ files are the raw recordings (4-6 files containing several tasks).
 Then, raw are saved into multiple .mat files (with parts)
 * InterpChans.mat file contains info about channels interpolated for later steps
 * In ‘EEG_DATA/Downsampled’ the .raw files are transformed into ‘.set’ files (different parts).
 It follows the main preprocessing pipeline, used in the submitted manuscript. \[‘Downsamp’ contains changes in revision.
 Do not use.]
  * ‘EEG_DATA/Downsampled/DiN’ contains epoched sets, and epoched_ICrem sets (after removal of IC components) as well as a trialInfo.mat file

-## Scripts info
+## Info - Scripts from T.H.

-* Preprocessing scripts.
+* Preprocessing scripts from T.Houweling.
+Copied in this repo in "DiN_pt01_preprocess".
 Each script is a ‘part’ in the preprocessing sequence (parts 1-3) with multiple steps.
-* ‘Utils’ contains all required functions for theT.Houweling Data
+* ‘Utils’ folder [local mnt in server] contains all required functions for the T.Houweling Data
-* ‘BAK’ contains unorganized copies of files.
+* ‘BAK’ [local mnt in server]  contains unorganized copies of files.
 Ignore.
 </p></details>

 <details><summary>Visualizations filenames </summary> <p>